What is a residency?

 Take a look at a resident’s sample schedule to learn more about the resident experience.

-Can I select the courses I take at Hunter?
+Can I select the courses I take at Queens?

-Your courses are predetermined by Hunter College to ensure that they are properly aligned to your residency classroom experiences.
+Your courses are predetermined by Queens College to ensure that they are properly aligned to your residency classroom experiences.
 Courses will vary based on your content area and cohort track.

 What do I need to do to join the program?